m50d/m50d.github.com/_posts/2014-05-16-signs-your-java-program.md

 What makes Java compelling isn't so much the language itself as the ecosystem around it.
 Not just libraries and frameworks, but also tooling: first-class IDEs, debuggers, profilers, code analyzers, monitoring tools.
 The language makes a claim to a certain kind of simplicity (at least if we avoid primitive types and arrays) - everything is an object, all code reuse is through inheritance, all concurrency is ultimately using the same thread primitives - and hiring programmers is easier than for many languages because there's a large pool of programmers available (at various levels of experience, ability and salary).

+When parts of the program are externalized into

 //spring aop, hibernate transactions, lombok, jackson module system, those magic files Jersey uses

 # So, should I switch to Scala?